gragra33/Blazing.Extensions.DependencyInjection/README.md

 Blazing.Extensions.DependencyInjection provides full support for .NET's keyed services feature, allowing you to register multiple implementations of the same interface and retrieve them by key.

 #### Registering Keyed Services

+Keyed services enable multiple implementations of the same interface to coexist within the same service container, identified by unique keys.
+This powerful feature is essential for implementing strategy patterns, multi-tenant architectures, and complex business scenarios requiring conditional service resolution.

 ```csharp
 // Configure keyed services during application startup